BurnP3/BurnP3Plus/_scenarios/seciton4.md

 Specifies the FBP output variable for which maps will be generated.
 The available variables are:

 - **Rate of Spread Map** &mdash; describes the predicted speed (m/min) of fire as it initially passes through the cell.
-The Rate of Spread (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">ROS</a>) metric is based on the Fuel Type, Initial Spread Index (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">ISI</a>), Buildup Index (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">BUI</a>), and other fuel-specific parameters (i.e., leafless or green in deciduous trees, crown base height in coniferous trees, and percent curing in grasses).
+The Rate of Spread (ROS) metric is based on the Fuel Type, Initial Spread Index (ISI), Buildup Index (BUI), and other fuel-specific parameters (i.e., leafless or green in deciduous trees, crown base height in coniferous trees, and percent curing in grasses).
 - **Fire Intensity Map** &mdash; describes the predicted intensity (energy output in kW/m) of the fire as it initially passes through the cell.
-The Fire Intensity (FI) metric is based on the Rate of Spread (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">ROS</a>), and the Total Fuel Consumption (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">TFC</a>).
+The Fire Intensity (FI) metric is based on the Rate of Spread (ROS), and the Total Fuel Consumption (TFC).
 - **Spread Direction Map** &mdash; describes the predicted direction of fire spread.
 - **Surface Fuel Consumption Map** &mdash; describes the predicted amount (kg/m2) of fuel consumed by the fire on the surface of the forest floor.
 - **Crown Fraction Burned Map** &mdash; describes the predicted fraction (%) of tree crowns burned by the fire.
-The Crown Fraction Burned (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">CFB</a>) is based on the Buildup Index (BUI), foliar moisture content, surface fuel consumption, and Rate of Spread (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">ROS</a>).
+The Crown Fraction Burned (BUI) is based on the Buildup Index (BUI), foliar moisture content, surface fuel consumption, and Rate of Spread (ROS).
 - **Crown Fraction Consumed Map** &mdash; describes the predicted fraction (%) of tree crowns consumed by the fire.
 - **Total Fuel Consumption Map** &mdash; describes the predicted amount (kg/m2) of fuel consumed by the fire on the forest floor and in the crown.
-The Total Fuel Consumption (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">TFC</a>) is based on foliar moisture content, surface fuel consumption, and Rate of Spread (<a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">ROS</a>).
+The Total Fuel Consumption (TFC) is based on foliar moisture content, surface fuel consumption, and Rate of Spread (ROS).

+For more information visit the FBP system <a href="https://natural-resources.canada.ca/forests-forestry/wildland-fires/canada-fire-behaviour-prediction-system" target="_blank">webpage</a>.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Data Type*: List Item